 It can be worth checking the amps and voltage required before deciding whether to take them with you.

 However, white goods (often called whiteware in NZ) are much more expensive in New Zealand and it is financially better to take yours with you.
-Similar to other kitchen appliances, these also need to be clean and dry to prevent any contaminated dirt or banned foods make their way in your laundry machine or dishwasher, respectively.
+Similar to other kitchen appliances, these also need to be clean and dry to prevent any contaminated dirt or banned foods from making their way to New Zealand in your laundry machine or dishwasher.
 Moreover, drums need to be secured to protect the machine from damage.

 The main consideration when transporting these items is if they have lithium-ion rechargeable batteries.
 See the section below that addresses how to pack and transport lithium-ion batteries by air freight and sea freight.

 Do UK TV sets work in New Zealand?